 Buyers expects a mobile-friendly B2B web shop

 A study conducted by Google and the Boston Consulting Group shows that a positive mobile experience increases repurchase rate and builds customer loyalty.
 More than 90% of B2B buyers reporting a superior mobile experience say they are likely to buy again from the same vendor.
 For those experiencing a poor mobile UX this number is merely 50%.
+A Progressive Web App (PWA) for example offers mobile-friendly front-ends for multiple touchpoints.

 Product information is crucial for a growth in B2B revenue